 Myth 1: Hire your air conditioning technician through Craigslist.

-Myth 2: Hiring a small business is better.
+Myth 2: Working with a small business is better.

-Myth 3: You can use any type of refrigerant in your air conditioner.
+Myth 3: It’s okay to use any type of refrigerant in your AC.

-Myth 4: You don’t need annual AC maintenance.
+Myth 4: You don’t need yearly AC maintenance.

 Myth 5: Learning about the contractor isn’t valuable.

 It’s critical to check that you do your research before picking an AC service contractor, especially if you feel a specific company is pressuring you.
 As we discussed in Myth #1, some websites don’t require a person to be qualified to place an ad for their services.
 You need to know what you’re getting into so you don’t end up paying for the same service again.

 Online reviews, testimonials from family, and an a good accreditation grade with the Better Business Bureau will all assure you of the type of company you will be trusting your business to and help you choose if they are right for you.
 Angie’s List, Google+, and Yelp are all good websites to start your homework.
 Also, don’t be afraid to ask for prior customer testimonials.
 You could have to invest your hard-earned money with your air conditioning technician, so invest the time and research to confirm they are the right company for your AC.

 Myth 6: It costs more to turn your thermostat up while you’re out of your home.